ietf-wg-cellar/flac-specification/flac.md

 # Prediction

-FLAC uses four methods for modeling the input signal:
+FLAC uses four methods for modelling the input signal:
 -   **Verbatim**.
 This is essentially a zero-order predictor of the signal.
 The predicted signal is zero, meaning the residual is the signal itself, and the compression is zero.
 This is the baseline